Usehitch/hitch-automation-hb/README.md

 ## Authentication

 `auth.setup.js` runs once before the test suite.
 It logs in with email/password + TOTP and saves the browser session to `.playwright/.auth/user.json`.
 All other tests reuse this session — no repeated logins.

 ---

-## Test Specs

-### `pre-qual-manual.spec.js`
-Covers the full 5-step broker pre-qualification flow via the portal:
-1. Application Details (property, applicant, income, loan purpose)
-2. Mortgages & Liens
-3. Offer Review (loan amount, debt payoff plan, upfront draw)
-4. Loan Officer Certifications
-5. Confirmation

-Runs twice — once for a solo applicant, once with a co-borrower.

-### `myloans.spec.js`
-Covers the My Loans Active dashboard:
-- Page content and pipeline section headings
-- Search by address, filter modal (all dropdowns, status options, state options)
-- MLO Certification — checks certifications, signs, submits, verifies the broker certification PDF opens
-- Loan Detail — tabs, sub-nav, overview tiles, action buttons

-### `econsent.spec.js`
-Creates a co-borrower application end-to-end, then navigates to the loan's Documents tab and verifies:
-- The `esigned_method_consent` section contains 2 documents
-- The co-borrower's Credit Inquiry consent (identified by their email and `coborrowerMethodConsentSignature`) is accessible

-### `twn-monitor.spec.js`
-Uses the broker's shareable app link to open the borrower-facing DTC flow in a new tab and verifies that **The Work Number** auto-populates employer and income data from the sandbox SSN.

-### `login.spec.js`
-Smoke test for valid credential + OTP authentication.

----